emb-riscv/specs-markdown/csrs.md

 }
 ```

 Otherwise, if the application uses some fast interrupts, it can raise the interrupt threashold to a limit below the fast interrupts priority.
+Please note how entering the critical sections guarantees that the threashold is not lowered.

 ```c
 void